 He was a son of Robert and Laura Peasgood and was born on 5th March 1902 in London.
 He was educated at Kilburn grammar school and the Royal College of Music (where he was later a professor).
 In 1936 he became Doctor of Music and did some teaching at Reading university.

-During his time at the Abbey he played the organ at the 1937 and 1953 coronations and at the wedding of the Queen (as Princess Elizabeth) in 1947.
+During his time at the Abbey he played the organ at the 1937 and 1953 coronations and at the wedding of Princess Elizabeth (later Queen Elizabeth II) in 1947.
 During the war he was an Air Raid Warden described as 6 feet 1 inch in height, blue eyes, dark brown hair.

 His wife was Dora Livesey.
 Their daughter Anna Gillian was baptised in the Abbey in 1939 and married Douglas Ramsey there in 1968.
 At his death one of the Abbey clergy recalled that he was loved by everyone, was also an engineer, a fisherman, a good tennis and golf player, with a deafening laugh.